 I had an 80 meter dipole already, so I just needed to obtain the correct feedlines in 50 and 75 ohms, and hook it all together.
 To get the 75-ohm 1/4 wave coax, I took advantage of a product offered by DX Engineering.
 If you specify the frequency, they will custom cut a section that is electrically 1/4 wave long at that frequency.
 As a nice side benefit, there is an option to include a number of ferrite beads on one end, which helps reduce EMI that may be coming down the coax as common mode radiation.

 I used my Rig Expert ZOOM-230 Antenna Analyzer to measure a 1/2-wave 50-ohm piece of coax.
-I made some measurements of the Dipole before making this change, then again after replacing the coax feedline with this 50-ohm/75-ohm coax.
+I made some measurements of the Dipole before making this change, then again after replacing the coax feedline with this 75-ohm/50-ohm coax combination.
 It seemed to perform just as advertised.
-My dipole is flat and at an elevation of about 40 feet.
+My dipole structure is flat and at an elevation of about 40 feet.
 I have heard that the results may change with different elevation and if the dipole is more of an inverted Vee with sloping elements.

 I have been using this antenna for more than a year now.
 Other than getting temporarily downed by a nearby tornado, it has been trouble free.
 Now when I am working a contest and I have to go to 80 meters, it just plays with no issues.
 I would highly recommend this antenna.
-It is simple and gives you access to the entire 80 meter Band with an SWR that would be easy to handle with most modern rigs.
+It is simple and gives you access to the entire 80 meter Band with an SWR that is easily handled with most modern rigs and external antenna tuners.

 Clarification of the Title